Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 If you haven't got your development environment set up, then please do this first.

-You can install Group-Office like described in this manual and get started or use our Docker compose project that installs our images for development:
+You can install GroupOffice like described in this manual and get started or use our Docker compose project that installs our images for development:

 https://github.com/Intermesh/docker-groupoffice-development